 One of our favourite healthy substitutes for meat is jackfruit.

-It can be cooked in chunks or shredded, making it a great substitute in pulled pork, curries and as a replacement for pork or chicken.
+It can be cooked in chunks or shredded, making it a great substitute for pulled pork, and curries and as a replacement for pork or chicken.

 If you are looking for a tried and tested pulled pork recipe, here’s one we made earlier!

-Over the past few years, cauliflower has found its new lease of life.
-Once a side dish hidden below heaps of cheesy sauce during a roast (also delicious), now offering a focal point of its own.
+Over the past few years, cauliflower has found its new lease on life.
+Once a side dish hidden below heaps of cheesy sauce during a roast (also delicious), now offers a focal point of its own.

-The texture of cauliflower, if not over boiled is deliciously crunchy and the perfect addition to a curry.
-The nutty flavour works well with Indian spices and incredible when paired with creamy textures.
+The texture of cauliflower, if not over-boiled is deliciously crunchy and the perfect addition to a curry.
+The nutty flavour works well with Indian spices and is incredible when paired with creamy textures.